Is maca safe during pregnancy?

 According to multiple research sources related to maca consumption, there are no adverse or toxic levels reported in animal or human trials.

 However, professionals still caution the utilization and dosage since each individual can react differently.

 As previously stated, there is no research on the use of maca during pregnancy or maca root while pregnant.
 The potential of adverse side effects or birth outcomes is unknown.

-It is generally not recommended to start any kind of herbal supplement while pregnant and to discuss with your doctor or midwife if you do.
+It is generally not recommended to start any kind of herbal supplement or dietary supplements while pregnant and to discuss with your doctor or healthcare professional if you do.

-Maca has shown some positive effects in studies done in women trying to conceive.
+Maca has shown some positive effects and health benefits in studies done in women trying to conceive.

 Overall, the number of studies done and the number of women in the studies are so few that more research needs to be done before it’s safe to say that maca is something that can be incorporated into you and your growing baby’s diet.

 By Alexa D’ Orazio, Dietetic Intern and Ryann Kipping, RDN, CLEC | Owner & Founder